dhoer/chef-chrome/README.md

 end
 ```

-The chrome cookbook comes with a `master_preferences.json.erb` template as an example.
+The Chrome cookbook comes with a `master_preferences.json.erb` template as an example.
 The following parameter is used
 in the template:

 - `homepage` - Sets the homepage URL.